Higher-Order Regularization Learning on Hypergraphs: Main results

-Moreover, the continuum energy \( \sum_{i=1}^{\infty} \Bigl( \sum_{r=1}^{q} \beta_{i}^{p_r} \Bigr) \langle v , \psi_{i} \rangle_{\Lp{2}(\mu)}^2 \) coincides with \(\langle v, \mathcal{L}^{(q)} v \rangle_{\Lp{2}(\mu)}\), where $\mathcal{L}^{(q)}$ is an operator derived from $\Delta_\rho$.
-In particular, $\mathcal{L}^{(q)}$ is defined spectrally via its eigenfunctions and eigenvalues (see Lemma~\ref{lem:eigenpairs}): it shares the same eigenfunctions as $\Delta_\rho$, while its eigenvalues are given by functions of those of $\Delta_\rho$.
+is equal to \(\langle v, \mathcal{L}^{(q)} v \rangle_{\Lp{2}(\mu)}\).
+In particular, this implies that $\mathcal{L}^{(q)}$ could also be defined directly through its spectrum: it shares the same eigenfunctions as $\Delta_\rho$, while its eigenvalues are given by functions of those of $\Delta_\rho$.
 This places our approach firmly within the framework of spectral kernel learning, where it is common to regularize with operators derived from the Laplacian.
 Spectral learning—and its analysis through reproducing kernel Hilbert space techniques—has been shown to yield powerful results for uncertainty quantification, enabling explicit bounds on expected error as well as estimates of prediction variance in semi-supervised learning (see \cite{zhang2005spectral} and references therein).